Flexner Report: Medical school closings

-Flexner sought to reduce the number of medical schools in the US.
+Flexner wanted to improve both the admissions standards of medical school and the quality of medical education itself.
+He recognized that many of the medical schools had inadequate admissions requirements and a lack of adequate education.
+Consequently, Flexner sought to reduce the number of medical schools in the United States.
 A majority of American institutions granting MD or DO degrees as of the date of the Report (1910) closed within two to three decades.
 (In Canada, only the medical school at Western University was deemed inadequate, but none was closed or merged subsequent to the Report.)
-In 1904, there were 160 MD-granting institutions with more than 28,000 students.
-By 1920, there were only 85 MD-granting institutions, educating only 13,800 students.
-By 1935, there were only 66 medical schools operating in the US.
+In 1904, before the Report, there were 160 MD-granting institutions with more than 28,000 students.
+By 1920, after the Report, there were only 85 MD-granting institutions, educating only 13,800 students.
+By 1935, there were only 66 medical schools operating in the United States.

 Between 1910 and 1935, more than half of all American medical schools merged or closed.
 The dramatic decline was in some part due to the implementation of the Report's recommendation that all "proprietary" schools be closed and that medical schools should henceforth all be connected to universities.
 Of the 66 surviving MD-granting institutions in 1935, 57 were part of a university.
-An important factor driving the mergers and closures of medical schools was that all state medical boards gradually adopted and enforced the Report's recommendations.
-In response to the Report, some schools fired senior faculty members as part of a process of reform and renewal.
+An important factor driving the mergers and closures of medical schools was the national regulation and enforcement of medical school criteria: All state medical boards gradually adopted and enforced the Report 's recommendations.
+In response to the Flexner Report, some schools fired senior faculty members as part of a process of reform and renewal.